 |Mr. Tay Yu-Jin||100%||-||-||-||-|

-The names and remuneration of the key executives (who are not also Directors) in bands of SGD 250,000.
+The names and remuneration of the top five key executives (who are not also Directors or the CEO) in bands of SGD 250,000.

 |Key Executives||Below SGD 250k||SGD 250k-500k||SGD 500k-750k|

 |Mr. Phiboon Buakhunngamcharoen||●||-||-|